erfangc/goals-based-wealth-engine/README.md

-# Wealth Engine
+# Wealth engine

 Wealth Engine is a server that handles an advisor's workflow from connecting to accounts and automatically recommending portfolios to meet clients' investment goals and automatically reminding people to re-balance

-# Goals based investing
+# Goals engine

 We implement goals based investing as a potential step in the full proposal generation / re-balancing etc. journey

 The input to the goals based process is a set of goals such as retirement income and major purchases and an investment time horizon.
-The output from the goals based process is an ideal portfolio that maximizes the client's chance of obtaining that goal described by it mean return and volatility (mu / sigma)
+The output from the goals based process is an ideal portfolio that maximizes the client's chance of obtaining that goal described by it mean return and volatility (μ / σ)

 We do not actually compute what this portfolio should be in terms of allocation until the next step (convex optimization)